-The practice of a Phase II ESA is intended to evaluate the presence, or absence of, petroleum products or hazardous substances in the subsurface of the site.
+- Phase II ESA: Assesses the presence or absence of petroleum products or hazardous substances in the subsurface.

 - Remediation Options: In cases of contamination, a Phase II environmental cleanup may be necessary to remediate the site.

 Due Diligence Tips:

 - Allow a minimum of 45 days for due diligence, or extend to 60-90 days for complex scenarios.